 Fracture Specialist Questions and Answers

 Ortho OIC Orthopaedic Immediate Care can treat fractures.
 We can diagnose the type of fracture you have and offer treatment options to have you on your way to feeling better and back to normal activities.
-Call now to book an appointment or request one online today.
-We serve patients from Fairfax VA, Washington DC, Bethesda MD, Arlington VA, Falls Church VA, Alexandria VA and surrounding areas.
+Call now or schedule an appointment online.
+We are conveniently located at 1701 Clarendon Blvd Suite 120 Arlington, VA 22209.

 Fractures occur when the bone cracks, and leads to swelling, inflammation, tenderness and pain.
 After the doctor diagnoses your fracture, they will align it and restrict it from moving, typically with the use of a cast or splint.
 Fractures do not heal properly on their own and always require medical treatment.
 After treatment, most fractures heal without problem and normal function is restored.